NatashaLove/jsonserver/READme.txt

 //- so we must use the new url in ReactNative ( http://4131c3f0.ngrok.io - is the url,for ex).
 // can pay for nGrok account (not much) - don't have to restart, will get a static subdomain.
 //otherwise- if someone uses the app- i'll have to make sure manually update the url in React Native...(inconvenient, unstable)...
+***
+Ngrok is just a way for your backend server to communicate with your Expo app.
+The data saved in your json file or database would still persist as you would expect.
+Just the communication tunnel between the two goes away.
+Once you create a new URL and update the baseURL your backend and app will be able to talk to each other again.
+***

 //TOTAL 3 terminal windows now for a project:
 !whenever we're going to do development on our application we're going to run three different terminal windows: